 Important note on teams: To use a late day for a project, both team partners must have a grace day available each, and they will both be deducted one grace day each.
 If you change team partners and your new partner does not have any grace days left, then unfortunately you will not be able to use any grace days for the project.

-your project two days late, we will reduce your project grade by 50%; finally, if you
+if you submit your project two days late, we will reduce your project grade by 50%;

-If you don't understand any of the above, either post a comment to the class discussion board or contact a TA or the professor immediately so that ambiguities can be avoided at the last minute.
+If you don't understand any of the above, either post a comment to the class discussion board or contact an IA or the professor immediately so that ambiguities can be avoided at the last minute.